Japanese night heron

 The Japanese night heron (Gorsachius goisagi) is a species of night heron found in East Asia.
 It breeds in Japan, and winters in the Philippines and Indonesia.
 It is also seen in the spring and summer in Korea and the Russian Far East.

 The Japanese night heron prefers dense, damp forest, in both its breeding and winter ranges.
 Common until the 1970s, this species is threatened by deforestation in its summer and winter ranges for timber and farmland.
 Other documented threats include the introduction of the Siberian weasel (Mustela sibirica) in its breeding range and nest predation by crows, due to the increasing crow populations.
 The current population is estimated at less than 1,000 mature individuals.
 Accordingly, the Japanese night heron is marked as a protected species in Japan and Hong Kong.

 Future actions proposed to conserve this species include surveying its breeding habits throughout Japan and the Philippines, protecting its habitat, creating more public interest and awareness in the bird, and stopping invasive species from competing with it.

-Habitat
+Taxonomy

+The Japanese night heron was formally described in 1835 by Dutch zoologist Coenraad Jacob Temminck under the binomial name Nycticorax goisagri.
+He specified the type locality as Japan.
+The species is now placed together with the Malayan night heron in the genus Gorsachius that was introduced in 1855 by the French naturalist Charles Lucien Bonaparte.
+The genus name is based on the specific epithet, goisagi, which comes from the Japanese word goi-sagi for the black-crowned night heron.